bjfer/blog/content/about/about.md

 I am currently working in the [European XFEL](https://www.xfel.eu/) as the Leader of the **Fast Electronics Team**, part of the Electronics and Electrical Engineering Group.
-My team is responsible for integration, maintenance, firmware development and setup of hardware platforms for data acquisition and processing.
+My team is responsible for integration, maintenance, FPGA firmware development and setup of hardware platforms for data acquisition and processing.
 Our main experience is with [MicroTCA platforms](https://www.picmg.org/openstandards/microtca/).

 Besides leading and (hopefully) inspiring my Team to reach for the